-2021 Food Tour of Japan in Autumn
+2021 Food & Autumn Colours Tour of Kyushu, Japan

 This tour takes you away from Japan’s main island and its busy cities to explore the island of Kyushu – Japan’s friendly western island famous for its temperate climate, laid-back rhythm, multicultural heritage and fantastic food.